 Since patients generally prefer medications taken orally rather than by IV or injection, there is a huge need for something new.
 IPI is attempting to make a novel generation of medicines, created from smaller, more durable proteins than antibodies.

-IPI’s miniproteins are fully synthetic and varied.
-Each of the million novel miniproteins in IPI’s library is designed intentionally to be as different from the others as possible, and the variety needs to be perfect.
+IPI’s mini-proteins are fully synthetic and varied.
+Each of the million novel mini-proteins in IPI’s library is designed intentionally to be as different from the others as possible, and the variety needs to be perfect.
 This curated diversity takes into account many factors, including charge, hydrophobicity and shape.
 The resulting designs will be synthesized as DNA, expressed in yeast and screened via IPI’s unique platform.

 Because nothing like this has been done, the project is high-risk, high-reward.
-To hedge their bets, the Bahl lab is beginning with a “proof-of-concept” effort that involves the engineering of robust miniproteins that specifically bind to two exotoxins produced by Clostridium difficile, the single most common cause of healthcare-associated infections in the US.
+To hedge their bets, the Bahl lab is beginning with a “proof-of-concept” effort that involves the engineering of robust mini-proteins that specifically bind to two exotoxins produced by Clostridium difficile, the single most common cause of healthcare-associated infections in the US.
 These durable anti-virulents are yet another class of treatments: fighting against the product of the invader instead of the invader itself.

-“These technologies could move the needle of global public health,” says Bahl.
+“These technologies could move the needle of global public health,” Bahl says.
 “We could treat diseases outside of a traditional health-care setting and take these drugs honestly … anywhere.”